asadprodhan/How-to-run-Kraken2-on-HPC-using-Singularity-container-and-Nextflow/README.md

   #### Notes:

-  * Database can be downloaded and built from the scratch following the Kraken2 manual (https://github.com/DerrickWood/kraken2)
+  * The above database can be downloaded and built from scratch following the Kraken2 manual (https://github.com/DerrickWood/kraken2)

   * Or, the available pre-built databases can be downloaded and used (https://benlangmead.github.io/aws-indexes/k2)